KJaddoe/dotfiles/README.md

 The entire setup can be installed when you run `script/bootstrap`.
 This will also run the `_system` installation file.
 The system installation will install everything that is required to get my exact setup.

+## Tmux

+to install the tmux plugins you will have to manually do `prefix + I` to install the plugins using tpm.
+The set prefix is `ctrl + b`

 ## Issues

 When having issues installing on wsl some of the following links helped me to get it working: